stroeum/M4/README.md

 Problem during Linking as part of "make all"
 	May need to link a library using "sudo ln -s <library you do have> <library it's looking for and failing to find>
 	Ex: sudo ln -s /usr/lib/python3 /usr/lib/python

+	May also not have install build-essential with "sudo apt-get install build-essential" (See "To Install" section near top)